chinamike65/hugo-tuolesi/content/book3/book3en.md

 The greater the confidence in the guru, the better, and the greater the confidence, the greater the blessings you will receive.

 Confidence in the guru is cultivated to the highest level.
-Seeing the guru and the Buddha is indistinguishable, seeing the guru and seeing the Buddha, seeing the Buddha and seeing the guru.
+Seeing the guru and the Buddha as indistinguishable, seeing the guru and seeing the Buddha, seeing the Buddha and seeing the guru.

-At this time, great blessings will naturally be accumulated and many karmic obstacles will be eliminated.
+At this time, great energy will naturally be accumulated and many karmic obstacles will be eliminated.

 2. Reciting the kindness of the master inspires respect For ordinary disciples, the belief that the guru is a Buddha is not strong enough, and many people do not have a deep understanding of the kindness of the guru.